GPCRmd/gpcrmd-docs/source/workbench.rst

 Ligand receptor contacts
 ----------------------------

 This analysis tool calculates the frequency of interaction between the protein residues and a given ligand across a trajectory.
 When the distance between any of their atoms and the ligand is smaller than the threshold, it is considered to be an interaction.
 It is possible to chose which residue atoms will be considered (heavy atoms only or all atoms).
-The result is presented as table and a plot, which can be downloaded as an image.
+The result is presented as a table and a plot, which can be downloaded as an image.
 The residues that are found to interact can be displayed at the viewer screen (shown in purple), which can be deactivated using the "Display interacting residues" checkbox.
 It is also possible to download the interaction data obtained.

 Salt bridges
 --------------